 - Puʻu Hinahina Lookout (mile marker 13.5): A few miles down the road is the Puʻu Hinahina overlook.
 It peers down into the canyon from a parallel perspective (whereas the Waimea Canyon lookout gives you a perpendicular view of the canyon).
 From Puʻu Hinahina, you can see how the Waimea River winds its way through the canyon.
 You’ll be surprised to see how different the canyon looks from this angle, and it will give you a good sense of the height and steepness of its walls.

 - Kalalau Lookout (mile marker 18): The view at the Kalalau Lookout showcases the tall cliffs of the Nāpali Coast and the ocean along the northwest coast of Kauaʻi.
-Kalalau Valley is the infamous destination of the 11-mile Kalalau Trail which begins on the north shore at Keʻe Beach.
+Kalalau Valley is the destination of the 11-mile Kalalau Trail which begins on the north shore at Keʻe Beach.

 - Puʻu o Kila (mile marker 19): At the end of the road is Puʻu o Kila, which provides another vantage point of the Nāpali Coast and Kalalau Valley.